 Even if all you want is the number, I encourage you to keep reading about how that length is determined.
 This is because it’ll give you a better understanding of how technique applies to the ski.

-Now, If you have access to a gear shop that sells cross-country skis (and the employees know what they’re doing), I recommend determining the correct length of your skis by using the “paper test.”
+Now, If you have access to a gear shop that sells cross-country skis (and the employees know what they’re doing), you might be able to have them perform the “paper test” to determine the correct length of your skis.
+That is, assuming that they don’t have the aforementioned flex test scale.

 There are two parts to this test and both require you and another person.
 You also need a standard sheet of paper and the actual skis you intend to buy.